 There are many factors linked to developing osteoarthritis in later life, most notably obesity, joint injuries and repetitive stress.
 Based on this study alone, it is not clear whether footwear is an important additional factor in the mix.

 That said, we suspect that wearing high-heels all day, seven days a week, won't do wonders for your feet.

 Where did the story come from?

-The study was published in the peer-reviewed journal Nature Chemistry.
+The study was published in the peer-reviewed medical journal the Journal of Orthopaedic Research.